 3. Amazing Pools

-This one of a kind resort features not just one, but three unique and wonderful pools.
+This one-of-a-kind Resort features not just one but three unique and wonderful pools.
 The Little Mermaid section features the calm Flippin Fins Pool.
 Over in the Cars section, the Cozy Cone pool also serves as a tranquil spot to visit in Radiator Springs.
 (This section even features free cone-shaped cabanas.)
-The most popular pool by far, though, is The Big Blue Pool, which is the largest on property, and also features a Nemo-themed play area for young children.
-The shining achievement though, is that this pool features under-the-water speakers!
+The most popular pool by far, though, is The Big Blue Pool, which is the largest on the property, and also features a Nemo-themed play area for young children.
+The shining achievement, though, is that this pool features under-the-water speakers!
 Don’t be surprised if you find yourself holding your breath a couple seconds longer because, after all, how many times does one get to jam at the bottom of a pool?

 4. Delicious Dining

 While The Art of Animation doesn’t feature a sit-down restaurant, their food court, Landscape of Flavors, pushes the boundaries of “value” dining.
 Fans of EPCOT’s Sunshine Seasons can rejoice, because this counter-service location also provides a variety of options from standard burgers to more inventive dishes, like tandoori shrimp.
 Boasting a huge seating area and long hours, this is an ideal place to choose for any meal.
 (For example, don’t forget about their huge dessert case and hand-scooped gelato if you have a late-night sweet tooth!)
 Along with this onsite restaurant, those 21-and-older can stop by at the Drop-Off bar for a tropical beverage.